-As of October 3, 2018, 37 employees and seven non-employee directors are eligible to participate in the 2008 Equity Plan.
+As of [x], 2018 [x] employees, [x] non-employee directors and [x] advisors are eligible to participate in the 2008 Equity Plan.
 However, because awards will be granted at the discretion of the Compensation Committee (or its delegate) or the Board, it is not possible to determine the benefits or amounts that will be received by any particular person in the future.